 Like frustrated dieters, staff may understand the macro-level case for change but reflexively resist the immediate implications.
 In some firms, senior management can force through change by fiat.
 Yet many organizations lack a means of dictating the everyday work practices that can lead change programs to succeed or fail, and they have highly sought-after workforces that must be kept aligned for the long-term success of the institution.

 Hospitals and physician networks — often grouped together as “health systems” — face a particularly severe form of this quandary.
 The unsustainable rise in healthcare costs, U.S. health reform, and new business models are combining to threaten decades-old practices.
-Health systems must urgently sort out their strategy for the new landscape: are they going to radically lower costs to win business in a handful of specialities, dominate metro areas so that health insurers find them indispensible, integrate from primary care through to surgical procedures and post-operative home care, or compete based on strong patient preference?
+Health systems must urgently sort out their strategy for the new landscape: are they going to radically lower costs to win business in a handful of specialties, dominate metro areas so that health insurers find them indispensable, integrate from primary care through to surgical procedures and post-operative home care, or compete based on strong patient preference?
 Health systems can no longer try to be all things to all people — they must carefully choose their priorities and competitive strategy.
 These choices will likely lead some internal stakeholders to lose out, and difficult negotiations may follow.
 These challenges would be difficult for any organization — now picture how much harder it is for health systems where physicians can be intimately involved in governance, community groups may hold substantial power, and non-profit charters can lead to confusion about the organization’s ultimate objectives.

 In this setting, traditional approaches to change will struggle.
 The strategic planning process, for example, may excel in setting next year’s financial and operational metrics, but it does not create alignment among a broad set of stakeholders about radical change.
 Campaigns for operational improvements — such as fighting hospital infections — can succeed in instituting a small set of new work practices, but they do not tackle deep-rooted issues like distrust between physicians and hospitals, misaligned incentives between primary care and specialties, or controversial success metrics.